 Next on our list of business schools in Italy, the Trieste School of Management (MIB) is another high-quality institution.
 Though Trieste may not be as populous as many of the other Italian cities already listed, the town and university have plenty to offer.
 MIB is accredited by the AMBA, EPAS as well as ASFOR, making it one of the most prestigious institutions of its kind in Italy.
 In addition to MIB’s excellent academics, students can expect to benefit from the programme’s focus on soft skills, helping to develop well-rounded business-savvy graduates.

-An entirely online research university, Guglielmo Marco University (GMU) offers an International MBA in addition to a number other programmes in business-related fields like digital marketing, fashion management and design, risk management and human resources.
-Lasting 12-months, programmes at GMU are often disciplinary, allowing students to collaborate with those in other degrees for a greater breadth of learning.
+An entirely online research university, Guglielmo Marco University (GMU) offers an International MBA in addition to a number of other programmes in business-related fields like digital marketing, fashion management and design, risk management and human resources.
+Lasting 12 months, programmes at GMU are often disciplinary, allowing students to collaborate with those in other degrees for a greater breadth of learning.
 Further, GMU produces a large amount of research across a diverse set of disciplines, meaning that for students keen on research, this may be the place for you.

 Conclusion About The Best Business Schools in Italy

 Have these business schools in Italy sparked your interest?
 Planning your MBA application already?
-Or, maybe none of these suit your fancy?
+Or, maybe none of these suits your fancy?
 Whatever your situation, EDUopinions can help.
 You can also read about The Top Business Schools in Europe for Masters, Top 10 Italian Universities for Business Studies and also what you should consider before committing to a master’s and more!